gave92/PEParserSharp/README.md

 ## Supported platforms

-fbchat-sharp has been created as a PCL targeting .NET Standard 2.0 that supports a wide range of platforms.
+PEParserSharp has been created as a PCL targeting .NET Standard 2.0 that supports a wide range of platforms.
 The list includes but is not limited to:
 * .NetStandard 2.0
 * .NET Core 2.0
 * .NET Framework 4.6.1